syncfusion-content/maui-docs/MAUI/DataGrid/Column-sizing.md

 </tr>
 </table>

 N> ColumnWidthMode will not work when the column width defined explicitly.
-ColumnWidthMode calculates column width based on `MinimumWidth` and `MaximumWidth` properties.
+ColumnWidthMode calculates column width based on `MinimumWidth`, `MaximumWidth` and `Width` properties.

 Below code, applies `ColumnWidthMode.Fill` to equally set width for `SfDataGrid.Columns`.